 However, the card is old.
-This means that unblemished copies are rare, and so the price of well-graded copies skyrocket.
-PSA identifies only a handful of Near-Mint and Mint copies, and those copies command serious cheddar.
+This means that unblemished copies are rare, so the price of well-graded copies skyrocket.
+PSA identifies only a handful of Near-Mint and Mint copies, which command serious cheddar.

 2. 1954 Gordie Howe Topps Hockey #8